mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 Using SSO, the Mendix app needs to know which roles to allocate to the user.
 This enables the app to know whether the user should have, for example, administrator access.

 MindSphere apps have two roles: user and admin.
 Each MindSphere user is given one or both of these roles.
 As well as defining access to MindSphere core roles, these roles are also mapped to application scopes.
-For information on how to set up scopes in MindSphere, see section 3.2.2, [Scopes in Developer Cockpit](#scopes).
+For information on how to set up scopes in MindSphere, see the [Setting Application Scopes in Developer Cockpit](#scopes) section, above.

 During the login process, MindSphere application scopes are mapped to Mendix roles automatically.
 The comparison ignores upper- and lower-case differences.
 If the roles match, then that Mendix role is assigned to the user.